-This copy of the Qur'an, calligraphed in an elegant muhaqqaq style, was probably the largest ever produced.
-The two lines of script, each over a meter long, are from sura LX:2122 ("of the Believer").
-Originally, each page included seven lines of script.
-A double-page would fit perfectly into the gigantic Qur'an stand in stone erected for the mosque of Bibi Khanum in Samarqand, commissioned by Ulugh Beg (13941449), the grandson of Timur, after Timur's death.
-Its calligrapher was probably the renowned cUmar Aqtac: some sources tell us that he had tried to astonish Timur by writing a Quran so small that it could fit under a signet ring, but, when the sultan was unmoved, cUmar wrote a Quran so large that it had to be brought to Timur on a cart!
+These two lines of calligraphy in elegant muhaqqaq script are from chapter 40 (Sura al-Mu'min, The Believer) of the Qur'an.
+The fragment on which they are written was once part of a Qur'an manuscript that is probably the largest ever produced.
+Originally, each page included seven lines of script copied on one side only.
+A double-page would fit perfectly into the gigantic stone Qur'an stand made for the congregational mosque of Bibi Khanum in Samarqand and commissioned by a grandson of Timur (Tamerlane, d.
+1405).
+Its calligrapher was likely the renowned 'Umar Aqta'.
+Historical sources tell us that 'Umar tried to impress Timur by writing a Qur’an so small that it could fit under a signet ring.
+When the sultan was unmoved, 'Umar wrote a Qur'an so large that it had to be brought to Timur on a cart.